 The market mechanism has been adopted as the primary method by which many countries around the world allocate scarce resources.
-It is therefore seen as the most effective way to boost the living standards of people living within an economy, and in particular their material living standards.
-This could be linked to the idea of efficiency and the ability of an economy to maximise society's needs and wants.
+It is therefore seen as the most effective way to boost living standards, especially material living standards.
+This could be linked to the idea of efficiency and the ability of an economy to maximise satisfaction of society's needs and wants.

 Consider how the market promotes economically efficient outcomes (and therefore how this might boost living standards).
 In a competitive market, relative prices act as signals to producers and consumers and therefore affect the types of goods and services that are produced.
-The suppliers will be constantly monitoring the prices that they are offering their products for and the prices offered for both substitutes and complements and seemingly unrelated goods in the market.
-Changes in relative prices give the supplier the incentive to alter the types of goods and services are produced.
+The suppliers will be constantly monitoring prices (their own and those of their competitors) as well as the prices of complements and seemingly unrelated goods in the market.
+Changes in relative prices give the supplier the incentive to alter the types of goods and services that are produced and may also alter the way goods and services are produced.